dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 Since C4 can only accept a playlist of less than 500 tracks each playlist in C4 will be named as everything in between the "a" and ".xml" with a number appended to it Such as "Classical01" and "Classical02" in the above example.
+You can rename the playlist in C4 if you want after import.

 Now go to Composer and in the media section Import Playlists (right click on playlists)